Tag: LLM

 Transparency label: AI-assisted

-In a recent post, I observed that LLMs are coming to be seen as like computer operating systems, with prompts as the new application programs and context as the new user interface.
+In a recent post, I observed that LLMs are coming to be seen as like computer operating systems, with prompts being the new application programs and context the new user interface.

 Contract-first prompting takes the idea further.
-It formalises the interaction between human and AI into a negotiated agreement, locking in intent, scope, constraints, and deliverables before any output is generated.
-This structured handshake resembles a statement of work in engineering or a project brief in consulting.
-It ensures both sides – human and AI – share the same understanding of the task.
-Compliance mechanisms to be used during the conduct of work – such as summarisation, clarifying loops, and self-testing – are also built into the agreement.
-Thus, the contract becomes both compass and checklist.
+It formalises the interaction between human and AI into a negotiated agreement about purpose, scope, constraints, and deliverables before any output is generated.
+This ensures that both sides – human and AI – share the same understanding of the the work to be done.
+The agreement also contains compliance mechanisms (eg summarisation, clarifying loops, and self-testing) for quality control.

-This reframes the interaction between human and AI: not as issuing commands, but as engineering the conditions under which the AI will perform.
-When we treat prompts, inputs, roles, and structure as modular components of a working system, we begin to move from improvisation toward disciplined practice.
-Not just better prompting – but contextual systems engineering.
+These ideas reframe the interaction between human and AI: not as simply issuing prompts, but as engineering the conditions under which the AI will perform.
+Not just prompting, more like contextual systems engineering.

 Transparency label justification: This diary post was drafted by Alec, with ChatGPT used to suggest edits, refine wording, and test the logic of specific formulations.
 Alec initiated the framing, decided the sequence of ideas, and approved the final structure and terminology.